nilsteampassnet/teampass_doc/docs/manage/manage-groups.md

 # Who can manage Groups

-Creation, modification and deletion can only be performed by an Administrator or a Manager.
+Creation, modification and deletion can only be performed by an `Administrator` or a `Manager`.

 Notes: